kevgo/text-runner/documentation/how-it-works.md

 # How TextRunner works

-There are no limitations on how the Markdown must look like, TextRunner can read and understand (with your help) any Markdown structure including fenced code blocks, embedded images, complex data in tables, bullet point lists,
+There are no limitations on how the Markdown must look like.
+TextRunner can read and understand (with your help) any Markdown structure including fenced code blocks, embedded images, complex data in tables, bullet point lists,